 Prohibited harassment may take the form of (but is not limited to) offensive slurs, jokes, and other offensive oral, written, computer-generated, visual or physical conduct which is aimed at an individual or group because of their protected status.

 As a matter of institutional policy and consistent with its obligation as a federal government contractor, Stanford University is committed to principles of diversity and affirmative action, and will comply with all affirmative action requirements in accordance with law.

-For faculty and staff concerns, reports of discrimination, harassment, or retaliation should be made orally or in writing and as soon as possible to the local Human Resources office.
+(c) For faculty and staff concerns, reports of discrimination, harassment, or retaliation should be made orally or in writing and as soon as possible.
 The earlier the report, the easier it is to investigate and take appropriate remedial action.
-Supervisors and responsible employees as identified in Guide Memo 1.7.3 are expected to report any complaints of discrimination, harassment, or retaliation of which they are aware.
-Remedial actions can include direct communication with the other person, third party intervention by a human resource professional or other staff member, or, where facts are in dispute, an investigation.
+Supervisors/managers and Human Resources professionals are expected to report to University Human Resources, Employee & Labor Relations, any complaints of discrimination, harassment, or retaliation of which they are aware.
+Remedial actions can include university intervention by a Human Resources professional, other faculty or staff, or sometimes an outside party unrelated to the university, or, where facts are in dispute, an investigation.

 Making a false report or providing false information may be grounds for discipline in the absence of a good faith belief that the report/information is true.